1. Home

 All the Light We Can Not See- Anthony Doerr

 The story of a blind French girl and a young German soldier, and how their lives intersect.
-A lovely book, well worth the Pulitzer Prize.
+A lovely book, well deserving of the Pulitzer Prize.

 The Reader by Bernhard Schlink